jenkinsci/eiffel-broadcaster-plugin/README.md

 ### Notes
 - Current versions of each event can be found in the getVersion() function in the [sourcecode.](https://github.com/Isacholm/EiffelBroadcaster/tree/master/src/main/java/com/axis/jenkins/plugins/eiffel/eiffelbroadcaster/eiffel)

+## Accessing emitted Eiffel events in builds
+If a build needs to emit Eiffel events of its own they should probably have a CONTEXT or CAUSE link to the build's EiffelActivityTriggeredEvent.
+The plugins injects the following environment variables with the contents of the previously sent events:
+* `EIFFEL_ACTIVITY_TRIGGERED`: The build's EiffelActivityTriggeredEvent event.
+* `EIFFEL_ACTIVITY_STARTED`: The build's EiffelActivityStartedEvent event.

 ## API
 The plugin will do its best to populate the emitted EiffelActivityTriggeredEvent with information taken from the causes of